 Commercially packaged and processed dead fish are not considered baitfish and are approved for use in all waters where the use of bait is legal.
 Roe, viscera, and eyes of game fish taken legally may be used in all waters where the use of bait is legal.
 Chumming is allowed in all waters, except Special Trout Waters.
 Goldfish or bullfrogs (including larval stages, i.e. tadpoles) may not be used as live or dead bait in any waters.
 Salamander larva (waterdogs) may be used in all waters where the use of bait is legal.

 Live and dead baitfish use exceptions

 Live and/or dead baitfish are approved for the drainages and waters listed in the table below.
-This includes Regular Trout Waters (for locations in table only) where the use of bait is legal.
-Drainage shall mean all waters within the major watershed including lakes, ponds, tributaries and headwaters.
+This includes all waters (for locations in table only) where the use of bait is legal.